SpartnerNL/Laravel-Excel/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Laravel Excel, please send an email to Patrick Brouwers at patrick@maatwebsite.nl.
+If you discover a security vulnerability within Laravel Excel, please send an email to Patrick Brouwers at patrick@spartner.nl.
 All security vulnerabilities will be promptly addressed.